-In this context, Computational Science has multidisciplinary features, as it leverages on techniques and theory originated from many basic fields of engineering and basic science.
-Added to this philosophy of multidisciplinary application, Computational Science presents itself as needed component in a ever growing number of application areas, such as health, petroleum, energy, finance, sports, astronomy, bioinformatics, Internet, urban mobility, mobile communications ad biodiversity, just to name a few.
+In this context, Computational Science has multidisciplinary features, as it leverages on techniques and theory originated from many primary fields of engineering and basic science.
+Added to this philosophy of multidisciplinary application, Computational Science presents itself as a needed component in an ever-growing number of application areas, such as health, petroleum, energy, finance, sports, astronomy, bioinformatics, Internet, urban mobility, cybernetics defense, mobile communications, and biodiversity.

-In a highly multidisciplinary environment, with applications in a plethora of different areas, a great challenge emerges, of identifying the fundamental principles, methods and techniques for data managing data, processes and systems.
+In a highly multidisciplinary environment, with applications in a plethora of different areas, a great challenge emerges when proposing solution to problems applied in so diverse areas.
+It is the one of identifying the fundamental principles, methods, and techniques for data managing data, processes and systems.